-Clashing color clothes all meaning something different in the eyes of the wearer: a purple hat tied to that day’s beholder; a pair of Naval BDUs as nostalgic as they were pragmatic; and a notion to disrupt the programs knotting up the hyper-stimulated brains of the dumb masses w/ the aid of an alternative type of live stream.
+Donning a purple hat tied to that day’s beholder; a pair of Naval BDUs as nostalgic as they were pragmatic; and a notion to divert the programs rewiring my son’s brain by introducing him to a real, old school type of live stream.

 It was the voice of know-it-all inexperience so common on the lips of the world-weary 14-year-old,speaking from the passenger seat as we sped north toward the clear waters of the Rio Grande.

 Sighing, I glanced over at my son, his permed hair and perpetually hooded eyelids giving me the urge to give him the back of my hand instead of another answer that would, once it had entered one ear and exited the other, be forgotten and, for all intents, ignored.
-Almost certainly his mind was haunted by the absence of Wi-Fi and poor-to-nonexistent connectivity in the wild place we were headed.
+I imagined his mind was haunted by the cartain absence of Wi-Fi and poor-to-nonexistent connectivity in the wild place we were going.

-“I’ve read it in books, seen photos in the newspapers,” I castigated him, glancing from the winding canyon road to see if he was, per usual, looking into his magic scry stone, errr, I mean, damnable i-Phone, instead of me.
-Fortunately for him and the back of my hand, he was actually paying attention, and so I continued.
+“I’ve read it in books, seen photos in the newspapers,” I assured him, glancing from the winding canyon road to see if he was, per usual, looking into his magic scry stone, errr, I mean, damned i-Phone, instead of me.
+Fortunately for him and the back of my hand, he was actually paying attention.
 “There are some very big northern in the Rio Grande.”

 “Yeah well,” still, he was cynical, sitting back in the bucket seat and shaking his head.
 “I’ll believe it when I see it.”